List of EastEnders characters introduced in 2007: Wayne Hughes

-Detective Constable Wayne Hughes, played by Jamie Treacher, is a police officer who interviews Craig Dixon (Rory Jennings) after he had been caught in bed with the underage Lucy Beale (Melissa Suffield).
-He returns on 18 March 2008 when Lucy runs away and leaves again on 28 March.
+Detective Constable Wayne Hughes, played by Jamie Treacher, is a police officer who interviews Craig Dixon (Rory Jennings) after he had been caught in bed with an underage Lucy Beale (Melissa Suffield).
+He returns on 18 March 2008 when Lucy runs away from home and leaves again on 28 March when Lucy is found and returns home.

-He returns on 28 December 2009 following the murder of Archie Mitchell (Larry Lamb).
+Hughes returns on 28 December 2009, investigating the murder of Archie Mitchell (Larry Lamb).
 He is the central colleague of DCI Jill Marsden (Sophie Stanton).
 When a DNA screening begins, Jack Branning (Scott Maslen) pays Hughes a bribe to make the samples disappear.
 Hughes contacts Jack when his nephew Bradley Branning (Charlie Clements) is about to be arrested.
-He becomes involved in the chase with Bradley and he watches him fall to his death.
+He becomes involved in police chase with Bradley and he watches him fall to his death from the roof of the Queen Victoria Pub.

-Treacher, who plays the character, is the son of former EastEnders actor Bill Treacher, who played original character Arthur Fowler from 1985 to 1996.
+Actor Jamie Treacher, who plays the character, is the son of former EastEnders actor Bill Treacher, who played original character Arthur Fowler from 1985 to 1996.

 Len Harker

 Len Harker, played by Christopher Ellison, is a man who unknowingly helps Shirley Carter (Linda Henry) and Heather Trott (Cheryl Fergison) to steal a car that Pat Evans (Pam St. Clement) borrowed from Kevin Wicks (Phil Daniels).
 As Shirley and Heather drive away to Brighton, Pat comes out from the service station and calls out that it is her car, but she slips and breaks her shoe.
 Len mends her broken shoe, and then offers her a lift to Worthing, where she had been heading for.

 After Pat accepts, he drives her to a run-down mental facility where Pat's long-lost sister Joan had been sent sixty years previously.
-After being refused entry, he helps Pat to break in, where they discover that Joan hadn't died aged 22 as Pat had been told, but had been sent to a different hospital in the 1980s.
+After being refused entry, he helps Pat to break in, where they discover that Joan had not died aged 22 as Pat had been told, but had been sent to a different hospital in the 1980s.

 However, while running from the police, Len drops the paper which reveals which hospital she had been sent to, but he searches the internet and finds the location.
 He takes Pat there, where they discover that Joan had only died a few years ago, and that she had married in 1963.
 He takes Pat back to Walford, where he says goodbye to her, giving her his card, looks around, and then drives away.
-Len isn't heard of again until Christmas Eve 2007, when Pat receives a rocking horse and card from him.
+Len is not heard of again until Christmas Eve 2007, when Pat receives a rocking horse and card from him.